SamiShinwari000/Machine_Learning/README.md

 # Machine_Learning
-This is machine learning repository that cantain all practical code in python
+This repository contains practical machine learning code in Python, along with detailed explanations in a PDF.